4 Essential tips for creating a project charter

 Gain buy-in from your stakeholders

 How you engage your stakeholders will determine how engaged and invested they are throughout the project lifecycle.
 Bring your key stakeholders into the charter creation process.
-Let them help you identify some of the assumptions, constraints, and risks, along with the scope statement.
+Let them help you identify some of the assumptions, constraints, risks, and scope statement.

 Keep it brief, yet whole

-The detail lies in the project’s business case and project plan.
-A project charter’s intention is to identify the scope and get your stakeholders on the same page prior to kicking off a project.
-A charter can be a living document to accommodate approved changes, however, it should serve as a single source of truth to the project’s purpose and set course.
+The details lie in the project’s business case and plan.
+A project charter intends to identify the scope and get your stakeholders on the same page before starting a project.
+A charter can be a living document to accommodate approved changes; however, it should serve as a single source of truth about the project’s purpose and set course.

-These are just some tips to keep in mind when working on your project charter.
+These are just some tips to remember when working on your project charter.
 What are some of your project charter tips?

 Similar Content: